Solving Audio Inverse Problems with a Diffusion Model: Experiments and results

 We conduct an objective evaluation using 53 complete recordings (about 6 h of music) from the MAESTRO test set, which were not used during training.
 As objective metrics, we report in Table \ref{tab:objective_metrics_bwe} the averaged Log-Spectral-Distance (LSD), Frechet Audio Distance (FAD), and the F1 score (onset) of a transformer-based piano transcription model \cite{hawthorne2021sequence} (F1)\footnote{The MAESTRO dataset includes the ground-truth MIDI transcriptions.}.
 For this task, we experiment with applying our method (CQT-Diff) in two conditioning settings: using only \textit{data consistency} (DC) and combining it with \textit{reconstruction guidance} (DC+RG), with the scaling parameter $\xi^\prime=0.1$.
 We include two conditions where the CQT-based neural architecture is replaced with one using the STFT (STFT-Diff) and raw audio (SaShiMi \cite{goel2022sashimi}).
 We also compare with BEHM-GAN \cite{moliner2022behm}, a recent method for music bandwidth extension which we retrained using the same dataset.
 The BEHM-GAN was trained using lowpass filters with randomized cutoff frequencies at around 3 kHz, so it could only be used as the baseline in the $f_\text{c} =$ 3 kHz setting.
 Table \ref{tab:objective_metrics_bwe} also reports the number of trainable parameters (\#prms) as an indicator of the model capacity.

 We conducted a subjective listening test following the MUSHRA recommendation.
-In the test, 12 volunteers were asked to rate the different methods in terms of perceptual audio quality in comparison with a reference.
-The test was split into two parts, each evaluating the bandwidth extension from the cutoff frequencies of, respectively, 1 kHz and 3 kHz.
-While the same low anchor was used for both parts (the lowpass-filtered sample at $f_\text{c}$ = 1 kHz), the compared conditions differed.
-In the first part, we included the two variants of our method and the STFT-Diff and SaShiMi-Diff conditions.
-In the second part, the lowpass-filtered sample at $f_\text{c}$ = 3 kHz was included as an extra condition, as well as the BEHM-GAN baseline, but the STFT-Diff and SaShiMi-Diff conditions were excluded for length reasons.
-We included four pages containing different audio examples for each part of the test.
+A total of 12 volunteers were asked to rate the different methods in terms of perceptual audio quality, in comparison with a reference.
+The test was split into two parts, each evaluating the bandwidth extension from the cutoff frequencies of 1 kHz and 3 kHz.
+Each part of the test contained 4 different audio examples.
+Regarding the conditions, both parts shared the same low anchor (a lowpass-filtered sample at $f_\text{c}$ = 1 kHz), but the other conditions differed.
+In the 1 kHz part, we included the STFT-Diff and SaShiMi-Diff conditions, as well as the two variants of our method.
+In the 3 KHz part, the lowpass-filtered sample at $f_\text{c}$ = 3 kHz was included, as well as the BEHM-GAN baseline, but the STFT-Diff and SaShiMi-Diff conditions were excluded for length reasons.
 The results of the subjective experiments are presented in Fig.~\ref{boxplot_bwe}.

-After analyzing the evaluation results, we reached the following conclusions. (i) The CQT data representation is advantageous against the STFT or raw audio (SaShiMi), as its MUSHRA and F1 scores are significantly better. (ii) The use of reconstruction guidance is not critical for this task, as the (DC) and (DC+RG) conditions obtained comparable results.
-The reason may be that the architecture is explicitly designed to capture long-range data dependencies in the frequency range, thanks to the dilated convolutions. (iii) In the $f_\text{c} = 3$ kHz setting, the CQT-Diff (DC) condition obtained significantly better subjective scores than the baseline BEHM-GAN (p-value 1.4$\cdot10^{-5}$ in a paired t-test). (iv) As far as we are aware, this is the first work succeeding at audio bandwidth extension with a cutoff frequency as low as 1 kHz.
+After analyzing the results, we reached the following conclusions. (i) The CQT data representation exhibits a more favourable performance against the STFT or SaShiMi, as its MUSHRA and F1 scores are higher. (ii) The use of RG is not critical for this task, as the (DC) and (DC+RG) conditions obtained comparable results.
+The reason may be that the architecture is explicitly designed to capture long-range data dependencies in the frequency range, thanks to the dilated convolutions. (iii) In the $f_\text{c} = 3$ kHz setting, the CQT-Diff (DC) condition obtained significantly better subjective scores than the baseline BEHM-GAN (p-value 1.4$\cdot10^{-5}$ in a paired t-test).